chhartmann/zephyr/README.rst

 ***********************

 * /index - HTML start page with links to all other pages.
-* /set - Send HTTP POST to control outputs with an optional delay value meaning the outputs are toggled back after the delay time.  e.g. curl -d '{ "delay":2000, "led1":0, "led3":1 }' http://192.168.0.133/set
+* /set_outputs - Send HTTP POST to control outputs with an optional delay value meaning the outputs are toggled back after the delay time.  e.g. curl -d '{ "delay":2000, "led1":0, "led3":1 }' http://192.168.0.133/set
 * /set_default - Send HTTP POST to reset all outputs.
 Used by website /switches
-* /get - Get json string with all outputs and their state
+* /get_outputs - Get json string with all outputs and their state
+* /get_inputs - Get json string with all inputs and their state